 Bariatrics is a branch of medicine that deals with the surgical treatment of obesity.
 Bariatric surgery has seen a rather dramatic increase in its popularity.
-A typical candidate for gastrointestinal surgery has a body mass index (BMI) of 40 or more about 100 pounds overweight for men and 80 pounds for women.
+A typical candidate for gastrointestinal surgery has a body mass index (BMI) of 40 or more - about 100 pounds overweight for men and 80 pounds for women.
 Bariatric surgery may also be considered for someone whose BMI is between 35 and 39.9 and who has a serious obesityrelated health problem (such as type 2-diabetes, heart disease, or severe sleep apnea).

-In 2015, morbid obesity was the principal diagnosis for 1,890 inpatient hospitalizations (Table 4A-1).
-The number of gastric bypass surgeries, once the most common bariatric procedure, declined from a recent high of 2,123 in 2003 to 42 in 2015, with fewer than 10 gastric bypass surgeries being completed between 2007-2014 (Figure 4B-2).
-In 2015, laparoscopic gastroenterostomy was the most popular procedure, with 894 surgeries performed.
+In 2019, morbid obesity was the principal diagnosis for 3,699 inpatient hospitalizations (Table 4A-1).
+The number of gastric bypass surgeries, once the most common bariatric procedure, declined from a recent high of 2,123 in 2003 to fewer than 10 gastric bypass surgeries being completed collectively between 2007-2014.
+Since 2015, the number of gastric bypass procedures has seen a dramatic increase (Figure 4B-2).
+As in any years since 2010, laparoscopic aastroenterostomy remained the most popular procedure, with 887 surgeries performed in 2019.